anusha-yadav/anusha-yadav/README.md

-- 👋 Hi, I’m @anusha-yadav
+- 👋 Hi, I’m Anusha
 - 👀 I’m interested in learning new technologies
 - 🌱 I’m currently an undergraduate student